microsoft/NetworkDirect/docs/IND2Adapter.md

   - __ND_ADAPTER_FLAG_IN_ORDER_DMA_SUPPORTED__

        Flag indicating whether the adapter places the data in memory in order.
-May allow some optimizations in data transfers, although care must be taken in platforms where DMA controllers can buffer or reorder memory writes.
+May allow some optimization in data transfers, although care must be taken in platforms where DMA controllers can buffer or reorder memory writes.

   - __ND_ADAPTER_FLAG_CQ_INTERRUPT_MODERATION_SUPPORTED__